Gunther (wrestler): World Heavyweight Champion (2024–2025)

 After WrestleMania XL, Gunther participated into the King of the Ring tournament, he won the tournament after defeating Randy Orton at the King and Queen of the Ring event (albeit in a controversial fashion, as one of Orton's shoulders was not pinned to the mat before the count of three), thus earning a World Heavyweight Championship match at that year's SummerSlam event.
 At the event on 3 August, Gunther defeated Damian Priest to win the title, thus becoming a world champion in WWE for the first time.
 In a rematch from King and Queen of the Ring, Gunther would defeat Randy Orton at Bash in Berlin on 31 August in his first title defense, after which he would shake hands with Orton out of respect.
 On the 7 October episode of Raw, he defeated Sami Zayn in a WrestleMania rematch to retain the title.
-At Crown Jewel on 2 November, Gunther lost to Undisputed WWE Champion Cody Rhodes in a match to determine the inaugural WWE Crown Jewel Champion, after which he would shake hands with Rhodes as a sign of respect.
+At Crown Jewel on 2 November, Gunther lost to Cody Rhodes (SmackDown's Undisputed WWE Champion) in a match to determine the inaugural WWE Crown Jewel Champion, after which he would shake hands with Rhodes as a sign of respect.

 At Survivor Series WarGames on 30 November, Gunther defeated Priest in a SummerSlam rematch to retain the title after interference from Finn Bálor.
 On 14 December at Saturday Night's Main Event, he successfully defended the title against both Priest and Bálor in a triple threat match.
 At Saturday Night's Main Event on 25 January, 2025, Gunther defeated Jey Uso to retain the title; a week after Uso won the Royal Rumble match at the namesake event, Uso picked Gunther to be his championship opponent at WrestleMania 41.
 On 19 April at Night 1 of WrestleMania 41, Gunther lost the title to Uso via submission, ending his first reign at 259 days.

 On the 21 April episode of Raw, Gunther attacked commentators Michael Cole and Pat McAfee.
 At Backlash on 10 May, Gunther defeated McAfee, after which he gave McAfee a show of respect.
 On the 9 June episode of Raw, Gunther defeated Uso in a rematch via technical submission to win his second World Heavyweight Championship.
 On the 16 June episode of Raw, Gunther was confronted by Goldberg, leading to a match on 12 July at Saturday Night's Main Event XL being scheduled.
 At the event, Gunther defeated Goldberg via technical submission to retain the title in the latter's retirement match.
 On Night 1 of SummerSlam on 2 August, Gunther lost the title to CM Punk, ending his second reign at 54 days.
 On 4 August, WWE announced that Gunther would be out indefinitely due to multiple injuries.